 This problem provides a visual context in which to consider how speed / time graphs represent movement over time.
 It allows opportunity for learners to discuss and refine their ideas.
 Asking learners to predict, to justify their predictions and to consider modifying their views can help address misconceptions and improve understanding.
 This problem could be used together with How far does it move?

-With the interactivity in its initial settings (i.e. dot in the centre) ask group to predict what the path of the red dot will be and what the speed-time graph will look like.
+With the dot in the centre, ask the group to predict what the path of the dot will be and what the speed-time graph will look like.
 Students could sketch the path and graph in advance, before seeing the polygon roll.
 Their suggestions could be compared and discussed before making a final joint judgement on the shapes of the path and the graph.

 Run the interactivity.
 Discuss how the graph related to what students expected.
-Confirm understanding by asking what would happen if you changed the polygon to a triangle, a square, ... or a circle.
+Confirm understanding by asking what would happen if you changed the number of sides on the polygon.

 At this point you might choose to do this card sorting activity which looks at all the possible positions for the starting point for the dot on a triangle.
 Can the students match the triangle with its corresponding graph and locus?